Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

 \end{enumerate}

 \end{rema}

-Now we will study the question whether the corresponding effectivity restriction on $H_*(M)$ is equivalent to the conditions of Theorem \ref{tstairs}(3).
-For $R=\q$ and under certain (rather heavy) restrictions on $M$ one can obtain a statement of this sort for $H$ being \'etale homology; see the proof of \cite[Proposition 4.2.3(4)]{bkl} for a closely related argument.
+Now we will study the question whether the $c$-effectivity restriction on $H^*(M)$ for $H$ as in Remark \ref{rdetect}(\ref{ideg}) is equivalent to the conditions of Theorem \ref{tstairs}(3).
+For $R=\q$ and under certain (rather heavy) restrictions on $M$ one can obtain a statement of this sort for $H$ being \'etale cohomology; see the proof of \cite[Proposition 4.2.3(4)]{bkl} for a closely related argument.
 Here we will describe another statement in this direction.